jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 > Gustave: We'll break the cycle.
 So she can't steal anyone else's future.

 No ideas yet.

 > Prologue
-> Sophie: Looks like you still have a lot of flowers left.
-> Tiffanie: Well, there are less and less people to buy them.
-I just wish you didn't have to wear one.

-Possible Name: Lumiere Flower Stand
-Some artifact or land that can create Goblu's flower tokens (just to get double-duty out of this token)

-> Prologue
 > Sophie: I'm FINE.
 I've lived 33 good years.
 Look around.
 We've had our whole lives to prepare.
 We'll be fine.